frienddl-io/frienddl.io-chromium/README.md

 ## Features

 - Clean and easy to understand user interface
-- All data is stored on your machine and stays there
+- All data is stored on your machine and isn't collected

 ### Friend Finder